samvrlewis/machine-learning-coursera/notes/week-2.md

 .. - Without feature scaling contours can be very skewed
 - Want to get -1 <= x_i <= 1 normally (roughly, on same order of magnitude)
 - Mean normalisation: replace x_i with x_i - mu_i to make features have ~0 mean

+## Choosing alpha

+- Plotting J(theta) helps to see if gradient descent is working
+- If J(theta) is increasing or oscillating, alpha needs to be made smaller

+## Features and polynomial regression

+- Can create new features based on other features
+.. - For eg: area = frontage x depth
+- Can fit other polynomials of other orders
+.. - Eg: h_theta(x) = theta_0 + theta_1(size) + theta_2(size)^2
+- There are algorithms to choose features to use

+## Normal equation
+- Gradient descent is an iterative approach, normal equation is an analytical solution
+- Take partials of cost function and set to 0 to find thetas that minimise cost
+- Using the normal equation involves taking inverses, slow for large amounts of features